portlandcodeschool/tracks/rails/tests.md

 * Be able to create and edit migrations
 * Be able to CRUD a model and see its attributes in the database

+Test:

+* Create a new User object from the rails console
+* Add a migration to user that adds an age:integer column with a default of NULL
+* Migrate the database
+* Find the newly created User object through the console, update the age, and save.

 Points:

 * 4\.
 All standards are followed.
 Should include additional aspects such as knowledge of correct AQI methods, use of rake tasks that include models, postgres, a NoSQL database, or something else extraordinary.